Create a map

 Point size

-Optional numeric field to size dots (e.g. number of visits)
+Optional numeric field to size points (e.g. number of visits).

 Category